business-hands-crystal-ball

 • Is assessed only on property used for the business

-• Applies in most states, but others are exempt
+• Applies in most states, but personal property is exempt in some jurisdictions

-Payment due dates for each vary from state to state.
-Keep this table handy for 2024, especially if you own property in multiple jurisdictions.
+Payment due dates for each tax type vary from state to state and aren’t the same as property tax return deadlines.
+Keep this U.S. property tax calendar handy for 2026, especially if you own property in multiple jurisdictions.

 State